pierrediedhiou/cybersecurity-journey/glossary.md

 - **Xmas Scan** — An Nmap scan (-sX) that sets the FIN, PSH and URG flags simultaneously, named after Christmas tree lights.
 Can bypass non-stateful firewalls
+- **X-Frame-Options** — An HTTP security header that prevents a web page from being embedded in an iframe on another domain, protecting against clickjacking attacks.
+Values: DENY or SAMEORIGIN
   ## Y
 - **yescrypt** — A modern scalable password hashing scheme, default and recommended choice on new Linux systems.
 Prefix: $y$